faizan-tariq/LiveStreamingRaspberryPi/README.md

-# Goal: Live Streaming Using Pi
+# Goal: Live Streaming using Pi
 The Goal is to build live video streaming application using Raspberry Pi and its Camera Module.

 ## Getting Started with Raspberry Pi